-My sweet spot is in teaching online courses, and my signature program, GFDF Living for Beginners, has gone through multiple iterations based on the feedback from my community that has grown and evolved over time to be what they need.
+My sweet spot is in teaching online courses, and my book, The Gluten and Dairy-free Life: A Beginner’s Guide, has gone through multiple iterations based on the feedback from my community that has grown and evolved over time to be what they need.
 I also offer a recipe and menu planning service, GFDF Weekly, that was a natural progression from menu planning for my family into sharing it with my community.
 The best part is that Im making a difference just by sharing what I’m already doing for my own family!

 Q: How do you help your clients be successful?
 Is there a recent example that stands out for you?

 A: I fully believe that giving people the information they need to make informed decisions is the best way for them to be successful in moving forward on their health journey.
 The way I approach my business is to offer as many possible solutions to their questions as I can and leave the rest up to them to make the choices that feel right.
 That means sharing everything from product ideas, tips and strategies for sticking with this lifestyle, and recipes.

 Being that I teach how to take on a gluten-free and dairy-free diet, its all about giving them the details on what it means to take those foods out of their diet and, most of all, providing motivation and inspiration to show that its possible to live with this diet and still enjoy food.